13

 "Good.
 Then drop Diya back before going home.
 Leave the rings with her."

 The air shifted.
-Not dramatically.
-Not enough for anyone else to notice.
-But I felt it.
+I felt it.
 That tightness in my spine, the way the room suddenly felt too still, too watched.

 He didn't say anything either.
 Just stood there, like this whole situation was nothing but a delivery errand he'd been assigned.